Luca D'Andrea: Loan to Catanzaro

+Loan to Brescia

 On 1 February 2025, D'Andrea moved on loan to Brescia, with an option to buy.

+Loan to Avellino

 On 8 July 2025, D'Andrea was loaned by Avellino, with an option to buy.

 International career

 D'Andrea has represented Italy at several youth international levels, having featured for the under-18 and under-19 national teams.

 He was included in the under-18 squad that took part in the 2022 Mediterranean Games in Oran, as the Azzurrini eventually won the silver medal after losing to France (1–0) in the tournament's final match.

 In June 2023, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.

 Style of play

 D'Andrea is a left-footed forward, who can play either as an attacking midfielder or an inverted winger on the right side.
 A diminutive player, he has been mainly regarded for key skills such as technique, ball control, speed, dribbling and shooting, as well as his work rate.'